 County Commissioner Dianne Edmondson

-If you would like to receive an e-newsletter, please contact Precinct 4 Commissioner Dianne Edmondson at [email protected] and ask to be placed on the email list.
-You may phone her at 972-434-3960.
-Her office is located in the Southwest Courthouse, 6200 Canyon Falls Drive, Suite 900, in Flower Mound.
+If you would like to receive her e-newsletter, please contact Commissioner Edmondson at [email protected] You also may phone her at 972-434-3960 or visit her office in the Southwest Courthouse, 6200 Canyon Falls Drive, Suite 900.